gasolin/template-shield-study/about.md

     TheFeature.startup(variation)
     ```

-2. Ensure that your Feature measures all variations, including the Control
+2. Ensure that your Feature measures every variation, including the Control (no-effect).

 ## Kittens or Puppers, the Critical Study We have all been waiting for

+Style:

+- Embedded Web Extension
+- Telmetry on 'button click'
+- has one "end early" condition:  3 or more button presses during a sesson.
+- Goal: test if 'interest rate is higher for kittens or puppies, using a PROXY MEASURE -- "button clicks"